brndnmtthws/brndn-io/content/posts/making-something-people-want/index.md

 ## The B2B Reality

-To be fair, there are legitimate reasons why B2B dominates the startup landscape:
+B2B takes over for obvious reasons:

-1. **Clear path to revenue**: B2B companies often have a more straightforward path to generating revenue.
-Companies are willing to pay for tools that increase efficiency or reduce costs.
+1. **Clear path to revenue**: If you save a company time or money, they can justify paying you pretty quickly.

 2. **Higher margins**: B2B products typically command higher prices and better margins than consumer products, making them more attractive to investors.